 CHE 418.
-Biomolecular Laboratory Methods.
+Bioanalytical Chemistry.
 3 Hours.

-The general objectives of this course include, but are not limited to, developing an appreciation for the fundamentals of biomolecular laboratory methods.
+The general objectives of this course include, but are not limited to, developing an appreciation for the fundamentals of bioanalytical chemistry.
 The course will emphasize the manipulations of biologically relevant molecules through laboratory exercises that include techniques in proteins enzymes, and nucleic acid chemistry.
-Course Information: CHE 267 and CHE 268, or equivalent, and CHE 415 (without lab) or CHE 433, or equivalent.
+Course Information: Prerequisites: CHE 267 and CHE 268, or equivalent and CHE 475, or equivalent.